-The Center for Hematologic Malignancies serves patients with blood cancers, including leukemia, lymphoma, and myeloma.
-Our leadership in the field means we are able to support emerging research and move discoveries from the lab to the patient’s bedside.
+The Center for Hematologic Malignancies (CHM) serves patients with blood cancers, including leukemia, lymphoma, and myeloma.
+Our leadership in the field allows us to support emerging research and move discoveries from the lab to the patient’s bedside.